Warning: spoilers ahead if you don’t know how action blockbusters work.

 If you’re wondering why I’m only now getting round to mentioning that Dwayne ‘The Rock’ Johnson plays Sawyer, it’s because (a) you probably know already and (b) I don’t like putting actors’ names in brackets before an apostrophe, as it just reads wrong.

 So anyway, Dwayne Johnson plays The World’s Tallest Building™ security assessor Will Sawyer!

 And very well too.
-He’s an action hero for our times: brave and inspiring on the outside, but scared, scarred and partly held together by duct tape on the inside.
+He’s an action hero for our times: brave and inspiring on the outside; scared, scarred and partly held together by duct tape underneath.

 Sawyer is a family man, but believably so.
 Stuck in a burning atrium, he and Sarah work together and think about what they need to do to rescue their children.
 It’s these little moments, beyond the action (which is both frightening and gloriously over the top) that raise this movie up.
 Not quite to the heights of The Pearl, The World’s Tallest Building™, and the location for this flame-ridden thriller, but pretty high nonetheless.

 The building does have a stunning pearl-like orb at its top, with two giant curved turbines just below, producing the building’s energy.
 There was also a lot of gubbins about electromagnetism which I didn’t understand.

 Like me after spending 15 hours getting ready for a mums’ night out, it’s an undeniably impressive construction.
 And a thing of great beauty – inside it’s open and filled with flowers and waterfalls, and reminded me of a city in a film about far-flung colonised planets in our unrealistically near future.
 Once it catches fire you could argue it really comes alive, as flames leap and dance.